The adult Skiff Moth's black and tan colors help hide it among leaf litter and tree branches.

-Skiff Moths are a member of the Slug Moth family.
-This means that its larval form, the caterpillar, looks more like a slug than a typical, worm-like caterpillar most people are used to seeing.
+The Skiff Moth is a member of the Slug Moth family.
+This means that its larval form, the caterpillar, looks more like a slug than the typical, leggy, worm-like caterpillar most people are used to seeing.
 The green, oval-shaped caterpillar is hairless and the dorsal (back) side is raised forming a ramp-like mound from head to rear.
-This section of the back may be green or brown, The side ridges are raised near the highest point, allowing the caterpillar to look more like a dying leaf than an insect to predators.
+This section of the back may be green or brown.
+The side ridges are raised near the highest point, making the caterpillar to look more like a dying leaf than an insect to predators.
 They are often found eating the leaves of a variety of trees and plants like blueberry bushes, oak, poplar and willow trees, and sweetgale.
 One generation is produced each year.
-The adults are in flight from late spring through September.
+The adults are on the wing from late spring through September.

 Scientific Name: Prolimacodes badia